 That last answer intrigued me.
 I was very pleased to see that these people under persecution didn't think the church was unimportant and irrelevant.
 That thought was immediately followed by how someone ought to tell them that Jesus is everywhere and not just in a building made by hands.

 The last thing I noticed was something that wasn't there at all.
 Not a single one of those 16,000 people gathered in the Cathedral courtyard was considering changing his or her faith.
-They were all fully prepared to die rather than renounce the Savior who had promised, "Be faithful unto death and I will give you a crown of life" (Revelations 2:10b).
+They were all fully prepared to die rather than renounce the Savior who had promised, "Be faithful unto death and I will give you a crown of life" (Revelation 2:10b).

 I pray the Lord will watch over these people who have been forced to make decisions, which I probably will never have to make, and I pray He may also watch over us.
 May we also be faithful to the Savior when we are persecuted by the anti-Christian forces around us.